omarryhan/pyfy/README.md

 ### Integration tests:

-1. Copy the `spt_keys_template.py` to a new file and call it `spt_keys.py` as this file will be automatically gitignored.
-2. Now you can safely save your keys there for testing purposes.
-Here's an example:
+1. Open tox.ini and change thoee values to:
     1. `SPOTIFY_CLIENT_ID` Create an app from [here](https://developer.spotify.com/dashboard/applications)
     2. `SPOTIFY_CLIENT_SECRET` Create an app from [here](https://developer.spotify.com/dashboard/applications)
     3. `SPOTIFY_ACCESS_TOKEN` Get a Spotify token from [here](https://developer.spotify.com/console/get-current-user/)  ****Check all scopes**
     4. `SPOTIFY_REFRESH_TOKEN` To avoid manually refreshing your access token from the dev console, run the Oauth2 example in the examples dir.
-Then copy and paste the refresh token returned here.
+Then copy and paste the refresh token returned to your tox file.
     5. `SPOTIFY_REDIRECT_URI` = 'http://localhost:5000/callback/spotify',  # You have to register this callback in your Application's dashboard https://developer.spotify.com/dashboard/applications
     6. `PYFY_TEST_INTEGRATION_SYNC` = 'true'
     7. `PYFY_TEST_INTEGRATION_ASYNC` = 'true'
-3. Run:
+2. Run:
     *This will run some tests using your client ID, client secret and access token.<br>
     *Unfortunately Spotify does not have a sandbox API, so we have to test it against the live API<br>
     *Tests will carefully teardown all resources created and/or modified<br>